I’m no stranger to Polar products.

 This is obviously to help maintain the battery life with the optical HR sensor.

 This feature enables the unit to get up to 30 hours of GPS on battery time.

 Clearly designed to help improve the optical HR accuracy.
 It’s actually a better fit, especially if you have skinny/small wrists like me.

 Such a simple feature that was never featured in the M400, glad this one was added.

 On set up, it automatically syncs across the various sports profiles that I had set up via Polar Flow.

-I like to have different features on different activities.
+I like to have different features for different activities.
 I have currently 4 sports profiles set up; Running, Trail Running, Circut Training & Hiking (on Medium Power Mode).

 With the new low-power GPS modes, I can now wear my watch on hikes and trail runs longer than 5 hours, and not stress about the battery going flat.

 If you didn’t already know, I love the colour orange.
 It does come in two other colours, black & white, but hey, I like my colour, so I’m excited that orange was an option.

 I love the vibration alerts.
 I can listen to my music and still know the distance I have run by the vibration.